“I love you, O Lord, my strength”.

 We, on the other hand, need His love.
 And we need to love Him.
 We can only love God because He loved us first.

 Mark 12:30 quotes the first commandment “Love the Lord your God with all your heart, with all your soul and with all your mind and with all your strength.

 “Love”.
 How amazing is that?
 The King of Kings, the Creator and ruler over everything sets out the Ten Commandments, and the first one is ‘Love me’.

 He could have asked for anything- He is God, after all!
 He could have made the first commandment obey, or serve.

 Why?
-Because He loves us, and wants a two-way relationship with us.
+Because this is the way He loves us, and He wants a two-way relationship with us.
 When you love God with all that you are, you trust Him more, you tend to want to obey Him and walk even more closely with Him.
 Loving God is the best thing for us!
 We are wired to love Him.
 We were created for Him and for relationship with Him.